Amsterdam/design-system/documentation/code-reviews.md

 ### Check the tests

 When saving the PR, GitHub will statically analyse the code for linting errors or failing tests.
 Check back after a few minutes to verify there have been no errors – otherwise, the PR cannot merge, which will block the first reviewer.
-Alternatively, run the tests locally: `npm run lint && npm run test`.
+Alternatively, run linting and tests locally: `npm run lint` and `npm run test`.

 ### Consider the PR an intermediate step